-The concentration of phosphates in the urine depends on the amount of dietary intake and the amount filtered and later reabsorbed in the proximal tubules.
-The serum level of phosphates is much lower than the concentration of urinary phosphates.
-These phosphates serve as an effective buffer through:
+The concentration of phosphate in the urine depends on the amount of dietary intake and the amount filtered and later reabsorbed in the proximal tubules.
+The serum level of phosphate is much lower than the concentration of urinary phosphate.
+These phosphates serve as an effective buffer through the following mechanism:

 H+ + HPO4 2− → H2PO4 − pK = 6.8

-As the urine pH decreases from 7.0 to 5.0 within the collecting duct, phosphate buffers are very effective, but the buffering capacity of this reaction is limited by its concentration.
+As the urine pH decreases from 7.0 to 5.0 within the collecting duct, phosphate buffers are very effective.
+However, the buffering capacity of this reaction is limited by its concentration.
 Urinary phosphate concentration cannot be modified by any mechanism.

 Renal Mechanisms in Acid-Base Balance

-The major mechanism by which the kidneys maintain pH is the regulation of serum bicarbonate concentration by promoting bicarbonate reabsorption and H+ excretion in the urine.
+The major mechanism by which the kidneys maintain pH is through regulation of serum bicarbonate concentration.
+The kidneys promote bicarbonate reabsorption and H+ excretion in the urine.
 This is a two-step process.

 - Proximal tubules reabsorb bicarbonate filtered from the blood; then

-- Distal Tubular secretion of hydrogen ions occurs
+- Distal Tubular secretion of H+ ions occurs

-Excretion of H+ into the urine leaves behind the HCO3– ions which neutralize the endogenous acid production.
-The renal acid excretion occurs throughout the nephron directly or indirectly but is dominant in the distal tubules.
+Excretion of H+ into the urine leaves behind HCO3– ions which neutralize endogenous acid production.
+Renal acid excretion occurs throughout the nephron directly or indirectly but mainly occurs in the distal tubules.
 Urinary buffers maintain the pH and allow the excretion or neutralization of endogenous acids.

 Ammonia: NH3 & NH4

-Ammonia production can be modified, allowing for the regulation of acid excretion.
-The buffering capacity of ammonia is based on the reaction:
+Ammonia production can be modified allowing for the regulation of acid excretion.
+The buffering capacity of ammonia is based on this reaction: